-In equilibrium, experts always find it optimal to sell off as much risk as possible by issuing equity up to the limit $\tilde{\varphi}$ .
-In addition they raise funds by issuing debt claims.
-Overall, they face the following tradeoff: greater leverage leads to both higher profit and greater risk.
+In addition experts raise funds by issuing debt claims.
+In contrast to KM97, experts in BruSan10 do not face any exogenous debt constraints.
+They decide endogenously how much debt to issue.
+Overall, they face the following trade-off: greater leverage leads to both higher profit and greater risk.
 Even though experts are risk-neutral, they exhibit risk-averse behavior (in aggregate) because their investment opportunities are time-varying.
 Taking on greater risk leads experts to suffer greater losses exactly in the events when they value funds the most - after negative shocks when the price $q_t$ becomes depressed and profitable opportunities arise.
 That is the marginal value of an extra dollar for experts $\theta_t$ - the slope of their linear value function - negatively comoves with their wealth $n_t$ .
 The negative comovement between $\theta_t$ and $n_t$ leads to precautionary behavior by experts.
-It turns out that they are never at the constraint in equilibrium.
-Indeed, in the basline model of BruSan10 without jumps, experts reduce their risk exposure after losses so fast that they actually never default.
-In other words, there is no credit risk in the baseline model.
-Beyond the fundamental risk $\sigma$ , all of the endogenous risk $\sigma^q$ is purely liquidity risk.